GregHilston/Simple-Slack-Bot/README.md

 Simple Slack Bot handles all of the parsing and routing of Slack events.
 To be informed of new slack events, you must register a callback function with Simple Slack Bot for each event.
 All Slack Events are registered to and can be seen [here](https://api.slack.com/events-api).

+## The `request` Object

+Each method you decorate in your Simple Slack Bot will need to take in a `request`.
+The contents of the `request` will differ depending on the event(s) you register to.

+For each event you register for, take a look at the event [here](https://api.slack.com/events-api), as this is where the contents of the request will be defined.

+For convenience, I've added the following attributes to all `request` objects:

+* `type` - type of event
+* `channel` - the channel from the underlying SlackEvent
+  - _Note: This can be an empty String.
+For example, this will be an empty String for the 'Hello' event._
+* `message` - the received message

 ## Helper Functions & Callbacks Making Callbacks
 Often times when writing a Slack Bot, you'll find yourself writing a few key functions that I found generic enough to include in Simple-Slack-Bot.
 The function names are pretty self explanatory but they are as follows: